-- -v, --version: show program's version number and exit - -h, --help: show this help message and exit - -p, --parameter: specify parameter to get help.
+- -v, --version: show program's version number and exit - -h, --help: show help message and exit - -p, --parameter: specify parameter to get help.
 If no value or 'all' value is specified, all INPUT.txt parameters will be shown - -e, --example: show USPEX example details.
-If no value or 'all' value is specified, all examples will be shown - -c NUM, --copy=NUM: copy the INPUT.txt file and Specific Folder of ExampleXX. - -g, --generate: generate directories for preparing an USPEX calculation, including AntiSeeds, Seeds, Specific, Submission folders - -r, --run: run USPEX calculation - -o, --octave: run USPEX calculation with Octave instead of MATLAB - --clean: clean calculation folder
+If no value or 'all' value is specified, all examples will be shown - -c NUM, --copy=NUM: copy the INPUT.txt file and Specific Folder of ExampleXX. - -g, --generate: generate directories for preparing USPEX calculation, including AntiSeeds, Seeds, Specific, Submission folders - -r, --run: run USPEX calculation - -o, --octave: run USPEX calculation with Octave instead of MATLAB - --clean: clean calculation folder

-When running USPEX in the massively parallel mode, the user needs to do minimal work to configure files to the user's computers (hence, we cannot guarantee support for solving problems with massively parallel mode).
+When running USPEX in the massively parallel mode, the user needs to do minimal work to configure files to the user's computers.

 There are two modes for job submission - (1) local submission and (2) remote submission, depending on whether you submit ab initio calculations on the same machine where you run USPEX and MATLAB, or if you send your jobs to a remote supercomputer.
-See the keyword whichCluster and Subsection 8.9 of this Manual.
+See the keyword whichCluster and Section 8.10 of this Manual.

-Please note, that you shoul have bash shell set by default to make USPEX working correctly.
+Please note, that you should have bash shell set by default to make USPEX working correctly.
 Users frequently report issues when running USPEX on a machine with csh shell, where "echo -e ..." command might not be supported.